What is a CIC?

 We will provide you with all the required documentation to convert your company to a CIC.

 How long will it take to convert my existing company?

 Once all of the necessary forms and documentation have been provided and sent to Companies House.
 It takes around 5 working days for an existing company to be converted into a CIC Company.

-If you have an existing company that you would like to convert to a CIC, please order this service from our UK Additional Services.
+If you have an existing company that you would like to convert to a CIC, please order this by clicking here.